GBAF Logo

 Prolonged shutdowns both restrict internet freedoms and hurt businesses that depend heavily on social media to operate, taking a toll on a fragile economy battered by the war and long-standing U.S. sanctions.

-Keyumars, an Iranian computer programmer, who asked that only his first name be used due to security concerns, told Reuters that many people in Iran who ran businesses through Instagram and Telegram due to the high cost of renting a physical store “lost everything during this blackout” and "have to start again from far below zero — while carrying heavy debts, losses, and lost customers.”
+Keyumars, an Iranian computer programmer who asked that only his first name be used due to security concerns, told Reuters that many people in Iran who ran businesses through Instagram and Telegram due to the high cost of renting a physical store “lost everything during this blackout” and "have to start again from far below zero — while carrying heavy debts, losses, and lost customers.”

-Challenges in Restoring Connectivity
+Challenges in Internet Restoration

 Alp Toker, director of internet monitoring group NetBlocks, told Reuters on Wednesday that the process of restoration could take hours, days, or even weeks in provinces.